This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 Return to top

-Top eleven bad types of people
+Top eleven types of people that don't help

 1. Amoral populist leaders